l-cadamuro/MG5_HH_generation/README.md

 ```
 you can also generate the config file with MG5_HH_generation/make_config_ggHH.sh

-# For a gridpack generation (single core, but can be sent to cluster or grid)
+# For a gridpack generation (single core but can be sent to cluster or grid)
 1. In ``GG_HH_generation/Cards/run_card.dat`` set ``True = gridpack``

 # Running on the llr tier3